 v.
 Residing in a university residence hall or housing, or any housing that is part of the University Affiliated Housing Program.

 5.1.6.
-The Director of the Department of Public Safety and the Director of Student Conduct will meet with students with felony histories periodically, with the frequency dependent upon the severity of the crime, the recommendation of the Committee and the decision of the Dean of Students.
+The Associate Vice President for Public Safety& Chief of Police and the Assistant Dean of Students & Director of Student Conduct and Community Standards will meet with students with felony histories periodically, with the frequency dependent upon the severity of the crime, the recommendation of the Committee and the decision of the Dean of Students.

 5.1.7.
 The Committee will strive to keep confidential the information that it receives regarding student histories and will only share it on a need-to-know basis or where legally required.